alidevc/Frontend-challenges/qr code component/README.md

 - [Resource 1](https://www.cssmatic.com/box-shadow) - This helped me for generate a box-shadow instead of having to edit and change it all the time.I really liked this website and will use it going forward.

+- [Resource 2](https://www.freecodecamp.org/news/css-media-queries-breakpoints-media-types-standard-resolutions-and-more/) - This article helped me understand and guided me through what media queries are and how I can use/apply it.
+I'd recommend it to anyone still learning or struggling in this concept.

 ## Author

 - Website - [alidevc](https://www.github.com/alidevc)